localstack-samples/localstack-pro-samples/sample-archive/spring-cloud-function-microservice/README.md

 ## Quickstart

-* If you are going to use pro-features, rename `.env.example` to `.env` and set your LocalStack pro API Key
+* If you are going to use pro-features, rename `.env.example` to `.env` and set your LocalStack pro Auth Token
 * Start the LocalStack service `docker compose up [-d]`
 * Deploy the local stack using one of available frameworks `make deploy-<framework>-local`, for example `make deploy-cdk-local`